ckeditor/ckeditor4-docs/guides/dev/features/copyformatting/README.md

 The Copy Formatting filter is configurable &mdash; you can both explicitly whitelist and blacklist the elements from which fetching styles will be allowed:

-* CKEDITOR.config.copyFormatting_allowRules &ndash; Sets rules for elements from which the styles can be copied.
+* {@linkapi CKEDITOR.config.copyFormatting_allowRules CKEDITOR.config.copyFormatting_allowRules} &ndash; Sets rules for elements from which the styles can be copied.
-* CKEDITOR.config.copyFormatting_disallowRules &ndash; Sets rules for elements from which the styles cannot be copied.
+* {@linkapi CKEDITOR.config.copyFormatting_disallowRules CKEDITOR.config.copyFormatting_disallowRules} &ndash; Sets rules for elements from which the styles cannot be copied.

 Both options are using [Advanced Content Filter](#!/guide/dev_acf) syntax &mdash; refer to the [Allowed Content Rules](#!/guide/dev_allowed_content_rules) article for more information.